mlund/faunus/docs/_docs/analysis.md

 Only the total surface is currently reported, but more is planned for future releases.
 The algorithm is significantly faster than the above `sasa` analysis.
+Note that the the analysis is currently limited to non-periodic cells!

 `voronoi`      | Description
 -------------- | ---------------------------